The8BitTheory/gemipher128/arch.md

 We can save the currently viewed resource to disk (gopher or text files), or the media behind an information page (eg audio files, binaries, images, ...)

+The filenames can either be coming from the selector, or the use can provide a custom one.
+As these usually go into different banks (selector is stored in bank 1, userinput in bank 0), we should write the name coming from a selector to the same location as userinput.

 # Common Interfaces